muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 we can give shadow by shadow-lg, xl, sm etc.,, shadow-red-600/60 will give shade.

 Lec 18.
-Flex box with Tailwind CSS
+Flex box with Tailwind CSS in grid, we can use both but in flex, we can use only one horizontal or vertical. we can increase size of boxes using basis-16, 32 and the number which we want. row-reverse will reverse. flex-col will convert to column. flex-wrap will will wrap on small screen and nowrap will not wrap. grow property is used to give width to each box if we are using flex. and h will give height. we can also use order property to give order. like if one is at the first position and we give it order-last and one will move to last order and all other will move one step behind. we can also give our own order like 2-3, justify-center will center the content and align-center will center vertically. similarly all other css flex propeties can be used here. space-between space-around space-evenly flex-start flex-end etc.,